4 Reasons To Have SSL Certificate

 For e-commerce sites, you absolutely need encryption to protect your shoppers’ credit cards so they won’t be stolen by cybercriminals.

 How do you encrypt such sensitive information?

-One important method is having a SSL certificate.
+One important method is having an SSL certificate.

-A Secure Sockets Layer (SSL) certificate is a protocol of small data files which is used to encrypt information sent across the Internet.
+A Secure Sockets Layer (SSL) certificate is a protocol of small data files that is used to encrypt information sent across the Internet.

-Any computer in between you and the server can see your credit card numbers, usernames, passwords and other sensitive information if it is not encrypted with a SSL certificate.
+Any computer in between you and the server can see your credit card numbers, usernames, passwords, and other sensitive information if it is not encrypted with an SSL certificate.

-If you are still not convinced if it’s worth to have a SSL certificate, let me break down for you X reasons why you should (or must) have a SSL certificate:
+If you are still not convinced if it’s worth having an SSL certificate, let me break down for you X reasons why you should (or must) have an SSL certificate: